-This article will present you with the three most common ways to test for a Blown Head Gasket on a Jeep 4.0L inline 6 cylinder engine.
+This article will present you with the four most common ways to test for a blown head gasket on a Jeep 4.0L inline 6 cylinder engine.

 Two of the tests you can do in about 5 minutes or less and don't require any tools.
-The third Blown Head Gasket Test requires doing a Compression Test, for which you'll need a Compression Tester.
+The third blown head gasket test requires doing a compression test, for which you'll need a compression tester.
+The fourth is done with a combustion leak detector (block tester).
 Before you start any of them, take a look at the entire article first.

 OK, to get this show on the road, this is what you need to do: